-- information management and governance – improving operational efficiency and reducing risk
+- information management and governance

-- access to information requests
+- freedom of information requests and appeals

 - CASL (anti-spam) compliance

-- records retention policies and procedures
+- records retention policy

 - Internet-related harms

-We also provide forceful and effective advocacy of client positions in privacy and access to information matters before privacy tribunals and the courts.
+We provide forceful and effective advocacy of client positions in privacy and access to information matters before privacy tribunals and the courts.